 • We all go through dry seasons, just keep praying until these feelings go away.

-Most of that is just what those Christians had been told all of their lives.
-One thing that drove me away from God was all those pat and ridiculous answers to my real and painful questions.
+One thing that drove me away from the Lord was all those pat and ridiculous answers to my real and painful questions.

-I was afraid of failing God yet I always felt one of us was failing.
-Then I began to read the Bible more intentionally and I saw that the Bible is filled with these questions!
-It’s not sinful to ask questions, in fact, people God esteemed highly asked these same questions!
+Then I began to read the Bible more intentionally.
+What I saw was that the Bible is filled with these same questions!
+It’s not sinful to ask questions!!!!
+Just let that sink in.

 Bible Verses to Encourage the Failures in Life

 Isn’t it encouraging to know that people have struggled with this issue for thousands of years?
 You don’t have to keep silent about these questions and fears.
 No, instead we need to take them right to God and see what His WORD has to say about them.
+(Christians get this wrong because we are flawed, sinful people, but the Bible is not flawed!)

 “Then David said to his son Solomon, “Be strong and courageous, and act; do not fear nor be dismayed, for the Lord God, my God, is with you.
 He will not fail you nor forsake you until all the work for the service of the house of the Lord is finished.”
 (1 Chronicles 28:20 NASB)